kobyyoshida/ELK-Server/README.md

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_
+- The Jumpbox (10.0.0.4) is the only machine that can be connected to from the internet through http.

 Machines within the network can only be accessed by SSH.
-- The only machine able to connect to the Elk Server is JumpBox (10.0.0.4)
+- Jumpbox (10.0.0.4) is the only machine able to connect to the Elk Server (10.0.0.9)

 A summary of the access policies in place can be found in the table below.